Why nonprofit organisations should consider cyber insurance

 Board member information

-Cyber attackers may target data pertaining to board members or other nonprofit leaders to gain unauthorized access to personal details, including contact information, professional backgrounds, or financial holdings.
+Cyber attackers may target data pertaining to board members or other nonprofit leaders to gain unauthorised access to personal details, including contact information, professional backgrounds, or financial holdings.
 This information can be used for spear-phishing attacks or extortion attempts.

 Donor information